-The preceding section provided a global view of the mathematics performance of fourth-grade students in New Jersey.
-It is also important to examine the average performance of subgroups within this population.
-Typically, NAEP presents results for demographic subgroups defined by gender, race/ethnicity, parental education, and location of the school.
+The preceding section provided a global view of the mathematics performance of fourth- and eighth-grade students in the DDESS.
+It is also important to examine the average performance of subgroups within these populations.
+Typically, NAEP presents results for demographic subgroups defined by gender, race/ethnicity, and parental education.
 In addition, in 1996 NAEP collected information on student participation in Title I programs and eligibility for the free/reduced-price lunch component of the National School Lunch Program (NSLP).